Dr Jinlin Chen

 I am interested in population dynamics, species interactions and the impact of anthropogenic activities on ecological processes and functioning.
 During my undergraduate studies, I explored my research interests broadly, including Drosophila neuroscience, metabarcoding, biodiversity and mathematical modeling.
 Now I am particularly fascinated by insect systems, for their great potential to enable manipulative experiments testing fundamental principles in community ecology.
-In my DPhil, I will examine how biotic interactions work together with abiotic factors in determining population dynamics and the structure of host-parasitoid food webs.
-This work will use an interdisciplinary approach combining field data, laboratory experiments and computer simulations.
+In my DPhil, I examined how biotic interactions work together with abiotic factors in determining population dynamics and the structure of host-parasitoid food webs.
+This work combined field data, laboratory experiments and computer simulations.

 *Terry, J.C., *Chen, J. & Lewis, O.T.
 (2021).
 Natural enemies have inconsistent impacts on the coexistence of competing species.
 Journal of Animal Ecology, DOI: 10.1111/1365-2656.13534.